-Remember, brand and product implementation is an evolving process.
+Keep in mind that both brand-building and product implementation are evolving processes.
 Rinse, wash, and repeat.
 Regardless of the success or failure of your first go-around, take the knowledge you’ve discovered and recap it.
-Each time you will be moving closer to that success.
+Every time you try you will be one step closer to that success you strive for.

 More from our blog

 Simply put, if you are not investing in customer service, you are waving goodbye to an inordinate amount of potential revenue.